Fueled by Ramen: History

-John Janick conceived of the label while attending high school, but it was not until he enrolled at the University of Florida in Gainesville and teamed up with Less Than Jake drummer-lyricist Vinnie Fiorello that Fueled By Ramen became a reality.
+John Janick conceived of the label while attending high school, but it was not until he enrolled at the University of Florida in Gainesville and teamed up with Less Than Jake drummer-lyricist Vinnie Fiorello that Fueled by Ramen became a reality.
 The name of the label was inspired by only being able to afford a diet of inexpensive instant ramen at the time, due to having invested most of their money into making records.

-Ramen's first major success came in 1998 with the self-titled EP from Jimmy Eat World, which enabled the label to buy its first office space in Tampa.
+Fueled by Ramen's first major success came in 1998 with the self-titled EP from Jimmy Eat World, which enabled the label to move from Janick's dorm room to an office space in Tampa.

-Ramen early on partnered with the independent distribution arm of Warner, ADA; Warner's Lyor Cohen finally made a deal for Ramen that led Janick to say "We operate like an indie label that's very small and nimble and can do their own thing, but we have the resources of a major company."
+Fueled by Ramen early on partnered with the independent distribution arm of Warner, ADA; Warner's Lyor Cohen finally made a deal for Fueled by Ramen that led Janick to say "We operate like an indie label that's very small and nimble and can do their own thing, but we have the resources of a major company."

-In 2004, Fall Out Boy's Pete Wentz introduced Fueled By Ramen to fellow Chicago pop-rock outfit The Academy Is..., who released their debut album Almost Here, the following year.
+In 2004, Fall Out Boy's Pete Wentz introduced Fueled by Ramen to fellow Chicago pop-rock outfit The Academy Is..., who released their debut album Almost Here, the following year.
 Soon thereafter, Janick joined forces with Wentz to create Decaydance Records and released a series of albums from a disparate-sounding group of acts ranging from the alternative hip hop of Gym Class Heroes to the indie-pop combo the Hush Sound.
-In September 2005, Decaydance and Fueled By Ramen released A Fever You Can't Sweat Out, the RIAA quadruple-platinum-certified debut album from Las Vegas' Panic! at the Disco.
+In September 2005, Decaydance and Fueled by Ramen released A Fever You Can't Sweat Out, the RIAA quadruple-platinum-certified debut album from Las Vegas' Panic! at the Disco.

 In 2006, Vinnie Fiorello left the label, citing disagreements in the direction of future signees and loss of passion in the music the label was investing itself in.